illinidance/utility/README.md

 python3 rounds.py announce viennese_waltz
 ```

-Make round playlist.
+Create a rounds playlist.
 See [standard_rounds.txt](standard_rounds.txt) as an example.

-Create rounds music file using the playlist:
+Concatenate songs in the playlist to create the rounds music file:

 ```bash
 python3 rounds.py concat <playlist>